stephbu/teslaiotkey/README.md

 Amazon Key Management API enables creation of secrets, and a client-side API to decode secrets within the code.
 Cipher key is exchanged externally as part of the
 IAM role/context of the Lambda

+#### Tesla OAuth Secrets
+Tesla's API Gateway has a set of secrets to enable access.
+Cadence of change as yet unknown.
+They were initially extracted from the
+Android application approximately 1yr ago  (notes from Reddit here: https://www.reddit.com/r/teslamotors/comments/72ilu3/a_few_tidbits_from_disassembling_the_tesla/)
+Working secrets appear to be here - https://pastebin.com/pS7Z6yyP

 #### Tesla API Libraries
 Looking around for Tesla API libraries and instructions for the Tesla Owners REST API.
+[Tim Dorr's Tesla Ruby API](https://github.com/timdorr/tesla-api) is conceptually pretty complete
 [Nathan Beyer's](https://nbeyer.io) [ElectricGopher](https://github.com/nbeyer/electricgopher) seems pretty
 clean and clear, started with that for now.

 Going to start work with a fork first - [https://github.com/stephbu/electricgopher/]()